xdevplatform/xdk/xdk/typescript/docs/classes/AccountActivityClient.md

 # Class: AccountActivityClient

-Client for Account activity operations
+Client for account activity operations

-This client provides methods for interacting with the Account activity endpoints of the X API.
-It handles authentication, request formatting, and response parsing for all Account activity related operations.
+This client provides methods for interacting with the account activity endpoints of the X API.
+It handles authentication, request formatting, and response parsing for all account activity related operations.

 ## Table of contents